nyhave/Stocks/README.md

 ## Web Demo

-A lightweight React demo is available under the 'docs/' folder so it can be hosted on GitHub Pages.
-Open 'docs/index.html' directly in your browser or visit the project's GitHub Pages site once enabled.
+A lightweight Flutter demo is included in the `flutter_demo/` directory.
+Build it using `flutter build web` and copy the contents of `build/web` into the `docs/` folder so it can be hosted on GitHub Pages.
+Once built, open `docs/index.html` directly in your browser or visit the project's GitHub Pages site.
 The demo mirrors the CLI features with simple in-browser state and does not require a backend yet.
 Integration with a Python backend will be added later.